Nicole Marussi

-Nicole Marussi Reis Camargo (born 26 January 2004), known as Nicole Marussi, is a Brazilian footballer who plays as a midfielder for Corinthians.
+Nicole Marussi Reis Camargo (born 26 January 2004), known as Nicole Marussi, is a Brazilian footballer who plays as a midfielder for Santos, on loan from Corinthians.

-Club career
+Career

 Marussi was born in Salto, São Paulo, and represented Santos as a youth.
 She made her first team debut on 14 September 2020, coming on as a late substitute for Gabrielly in a 2–0 home win over Minas Brasília.

 Marussi scored her first senior goal on 13 December 2020, netting the opener in a 2–0 home win over São Paulo, for the year's Copa Paulista.
 The following 22 January, she signed her first professional contract with Santos.

 On 28 December 2022, Marussi left the club after her contract was due to expire.
 Exactly one month later, she joined Corinthians, being initially assigned to the youth setup.

+On 23 January 2025, Marussi returned to the Sereias da Vila on loan for the season.